Insider Selling: Sezzle Inc. (NASDAQ:SEZL) Director Sells 1,645 Shares of Stock

-Sezzle Inc. (NASDAQ:SEZL – Get Free Report) Director Paul Paradis sold 1,645 shares of the firm’s stock in a transaction dated Monday, April 1st.
-The stock was sold at an average price of $71.90, for a total value of $118,275.50.
-Following the completion of the sale, the director now directly owns 206,029 shares in the company, valued at $14,813,485.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Sezzle Inc. (NASDAQ:SEZL – Get Free Report) Director Paul Paradis sold 1,645 shares of the firm’s stock in a transaction that occurred on Friday, April 5th.
+The shares were sold at an average price of $67.66, for a total transaction of $111,300.70.
+Following the completion of the sale, the director now owns 213,781 shares of the company’s stock, valued at $14,464,422.46.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Paul Paradis also recently made the following trade(s):